Appnouncements/appnouncements-android/README.md

 	}
 ```

-Add the dependency to your project
+Add the dependency to your project's `build.gradle`

 ```
 	dependencies {